 The considered design of the Delft ECD building is an example that will make an essential contribution to the development of South Africa’s youngest residents.
 The alternative building materials, which include both natural methods (compressed earth bricks and cob) and recycled waste materials (ecobricks, tyres, glass bottles), deviate from conventional brick and concrete, while creating a healthy environment.
 Continue reading

-Are you on the track with your sustainability goals?
 Attend our natural building course this year and learn some essential practical skills to help you on your way to living the off-grid dream.

-We are thrilled to announce that both courses will be held at Jakkalskloof bio-dynamic training farm in Swellendam this year.
+We are thrilled to announce that both our courses will be held at Jakkalskloof bio-dynamic training farm in Swellendam this year.

 Dates for 2017: